rachelngordon/rachelngordon.github.io/_pages/3_academic.md

 layout: page
 title: Academic
 permalink: /academic/
-image: /assets/img/arizona.jpg
+image: /assets/img/ghc.jpg
-caption: Hiking Views in Sedona, Arizona
+caption: Attending the 2024 Grace Hopper Celebration with some fellow students from UChicago.
 ---

-{% include image.html url="/assets/img/ghc.jpg" description="Attending the 2024 Grace Hopper Celebration with some fellow students from UChicago." %}

 ### <a name="prof"></a> Short Professional Summary